 · by telephoning Jobs & Business Glasgow on 0300 123 2898

-We can also give you this leaflet in other languages and formats (such as large print, audio and Braille).
+We can also give you this information in other languages and formats (such as large print, audio and Braille).